robert-godlewski/tetris_py/README.md

 # Description
 This version of tetris was made with PyGame.

+# To run in terminal
+Type % bash tetris.sh

 # Features
 These are all things to consider to be part of the game.
 With most games it's good to have 5 to 15 features.
 Start of Development on May 22, 2025